 There are a few different ways to get new songs into your repertoire.

-You can hear them yourself on the radio, the TV or on a CD, and think they might suit your voice, or choose something from my books, or how about raid your parents CD (or indeed record) collection.
+You can hear them yourself on the radio, see it on youtube, the TV or on a CD, and think they might suit your voice, or choose something from my books, or how about raid your parents CD (or indeed record) collection.
 You can ask friends or family for ideas.
+Scanning karaoke sites is easy and fun too.

 When picking a song, the important thing is, there’s really no point deciding to sing Christina’s new big hit just because you love how the record sounds.
 If it goes out of your vocal range~ too low and then too high for you~ then it’s not for you just yet.
 Work towards performing the song, but not on stage till you can easily cut it.
 What might be great about the song is the way SHE sings is, and the amazing production (how it is arranged and recorded), and although you really like the song, it might not be a good one to try and perform.
 Best to try songs that you (or I) are sure you can pretty much do now, or with a bit of work.
 Be realistic, and also allow yourself room to stretch your abilities.